 - Provide true consumer value

 Marketing automation makes it possible to drastically slash the time and money needed to perfect marketing pushes in real-time.
-It is also possible to utilize online accounting software to assist with organizing marketing-related finance.
+It is also possible to utilize accounting templates or online accounting software to assist with organizing marketing-related finance.

 Marketing automation helps companies to streamline their marketing processes overall, thus ensuring a system that not only runs smoothly for clients and team members but is also far more likely to create a return on investment (ROI) that can then be siphoned back into the marketing cycle.